OliverStone01/Python-port-scanner/README.md

 # Port scanner

+> 🛠️ Version 4 is currently under construction:
+> Version 4 will include Command line interface for users.

 #### Current version: V3

 This is a simple TCP port scanner I designed for ethical penetration testing and cybersecurity studying.
 This tool can preform specific port scans or it can scan a range of ports.